 If your mtDNA is identical to someone else’s, that proves that you have a common ancestor – but that common ancestor could go back 50 generations!

 For the purposes of this guide, we’ll mention three companies that do genealogical DNA testing.
-Use our DNA guide for more information on the best testing kits.
+Use our guide for more information on the best DNA tests.

 - Only offers autosomal DNA testing

 - Lets you link your DNA results to your Ancestry family tree (requires a paid Ancestry subscription)

 - Lets you connect with others who share the same DNA markers if they have made their results public